Wendy Lee Gramm: Career

 In 1998, she declared "In my view, there are no systemic problems in the OTC derivatives market”.
 In 1999, she sold her shares of Enron ($300,000), asserting that being a director and a shareholder of the company constituted a conflict of interest.

-Then right before George W. Bush was elected, Phil Gramm introduced the Commodity Futures Modernization Act which deregulated the trading of derivatives.
+Prior to George W. Bush's election, Phil Gramm introduced the Commodity Futures Modernization Act which deregulated the trading of derivatives.

-After the Enron scandal was publicized in October 2001, Gramm and the other directors of the energy company were named in several investor lawsuits, many of which have been settled.
-In particular, Gramm and other Enron directors agreed to a $168 million settlement in a suit led by the University of California.
-As part of that settlement, the directors agreed to collectively pay $13 million to settle claims of insider trading.
+After news of the Enron scandal became public in October 2001, Gramm and the other directors of the energy company were named in several investor lawsuits, many of which have been settled.
+In particular, Gramm and other Enron directors agreed to a $168 million settlement in a suit from the University of California.
+As part of it, the directors agreed to collectively pay $13 million to settle claims of insider trading.
 The remainder of the settlement was to be paid by insurance.

 After Enron, she became head of the Regulatory Studies Program of the Mercatus Center.
-She expressed no regrets regarding the Enron debacle which she considered a success.
-On November 1, 2007, she became the chairman of the Texas Public Policy Foundation.
+She expressed no regrets regarding the Enron debacle, which she considered a success.
+On November 1, 2007, she became the chairperson of the Texas Public Policy Foundation.
 In 2011, she appeared on a television spot with her husband, calling on Texans to shoulder the burden of the economic crisis.
 On October 1, 2019, she resigned as the chairman of the Texas Public Policy Foundation.

 Gramm also served as a director of the Independent Women's Forum, a conservative women's group.
 She has sat on the boards of Enron Corporation, Iowa Beef Processors, Invesco Funds, Longitude, the Chicago Mercantile Exchange, and State Farm Insurance Companies.

-Ronald Reagan once said Gramm was "my favorite economist."
+Ronald Reagan once described Gramm as "[his] favorite economist."

 Personal life

-Wendy Lee Gramm met her husband when she was interviewed by him as a PhD student for a position at Texas A&M University.
-Phil Gramm, a senior professor, expressed his interest for her after the interview.
-Six weeks after she arrived on campus, they wed.
+Wendy Lee Gramm met her husband when she was interviewed by him as a Ph.D. student for a position at Texas A&M University.
+Phil Gramm, a senior professor three years older than Wendy, expressed his interest in her after the interview.
+Six weeks later, she arrived on campus, and they wed.

 She has two sons: Jeff, who is in the indie-rock band Aden, and Marshall, a professor of economics at the Presbyterian-affiliated Rhodes College.